 Preview, Saturday 2 July, 19.30hr

-Roßstraße 68 (learning from Ella Steigleman) is a light responsive work informed by the coloured glass windows of a municipal building in Düsseldorf and the workbooks of the 19th Century pedagogist Ella Steigleman.
+Roßstraße 68 (learning from Ella Steigelman) is a light responsive work informed by the coloured glass windows of a municipal building in Düsseldorf and the workbooks of the 19th Century pedagogist Ella Steigelman.

 Wright’s practice is rooted in the exploration of specific histories, buildings and sites, resulting in choreographed, sculptural assemblages that set out to make visible the relationships between people and their environments, whilst considering the rich history of the exhibition as form and various frameworks of presentation.
 She sees her works as parallel progressions moving through a constellation of distinct formal problems.
 Remodelling objects and environments into forms and symbols using a spectrum of techniques and materials – Wright generates a pluralistic, sculptural language that reflects a holistic attitude towards art and wider cultural society.